 “Delivery Point” means the point at which Seller shall deliver and Buyer shall accept and receive Wholesale Electricity pursuant to the terms of a Transaction.

+“Delivery Rate” means the scheduled amount of Wholesale Electricity expressed in a MWH/H (MW).

 “ERCOT” means the Electric Reliability Council of Texas.

-“ERCOT Guides” means the ERCOT Operating Guides, Market Guides, Transaction Guides and any successor and/or future ERCOT guides.
+“ERCOT Guides” means the ERCOT Operating Guides, Market Guides, Transaction Guides, ISO procedures and any successor thereto.

 “FERC” means the Federal Energy Regulatory Commission or its successor.

-“Force Majeure” means an event as described in Section 10 herein.
+“Force Majeure” means an event as described in Article 10 herein.

 “Interest Rate” means a rate equal to the Prime Rate plus two percent, as reported in the Money Rates column of the Wall Street Journal on the last Business Day of the preceding month, divided by 365, or the maximum rate allowed under Texas law, whichever is less.